 Aside from being able to run amuck safely outdoors, Zilker is also one of the best places for children because of its educational tourist attractions.
 The Austin Nature and Science Center allows children to play in the sand and dig up fossils.
 Another fun adventure includes riding the miniature train.

-This brand-spanking new hotel opened in October 2022 and is steadily gaining the love of visitors that choose to stay in Austin, Texas.
+This brand-spanking new hotel opened in October 2022 and is steadily gaining the love of visitors who choose to stay in Austin, Texas.
 With unparalleled views, luxury amenities, a fitness center, and an outdoor swimming pool just outside of the bustle of downtown, it’s not hard to imagine how it gained favor so fast.
 If you’re staying in the Zilker area, be sure to check out:

 - Zilker Park